 Dr Davies is experienced in all aspects of Adult Psychiatry.
-Here are some of the problems that people often seek help about.
+Here are some of the conditions that people seek help about.

 Depression can affect up to 16% of adults at some time.
 Many of us use the term “depressed” as an everyday word to mean sad or fed up.
 Clinical depression is different to this.
 People with clinical depression have become down in their mood or spirits most or all of the time.
-They experience a number of other symptoms, including inability to enjoy things, tiredness, problems with appetite, sleep, confidence as well as motivation and concentration.
+They experience other symptoms, including inability to enjoy things, tiredness, problems with appetite and sleep, low confidence as well as reduced motivation and ability to concentrate.
 At its worst, affected people may become hopeless, feel suicidal or become unable to function.

-All of us from sometime have felt anxious.
+All of us at some time have felt anxious.
 For example before a job interview, important exam or perhaps before making a speech.
 A “phobia” is when a person repeatedly experiences anxiety in response to a specific situation or object – for example heights, flying or spiders.
 With “panic disorder”, people get sudden bouts of anxiety which do not seem to be provoked by any particular situation.
 People are well in between the episodes of panic.
 With “generalised anxiety disorder” people experience some level of anxiety all the time.
 Sometimes, these conditions overlap.
-Also, anxiety can be a feature of other disorders such as depression, post-traumatic stress disorder or drugs misuse.
+Also, anxiety can be a feature of other disorders such as depression, post-traumatic stress disorder, or due to alcohol or drugs use.
 A psychiatrist can help determine an accurate diagnosis, and advise on effective medical and psychological treatment as well as suggest things that you can do to help yourself.

 Post-Traumatic Stress Disorder

 At some time in our lives, as many as 40% of us will be exposed to a really traumatic experience, such as a serious transport accident, a serious assault, or a natural or man-made disaster.
-It is normal to experience fear after such an incident, and to dwell on what happened for a while.
-Not all will go on to develop Post Traumatic Stress Disorder (PTSD).
+It is normal to experience strong emotions after something like this, and to dwell on what happened for a while.
+Not everyone who has been in a Traumatic incident will go on to develop Post Traumatic Stress Disorder (PTSD).
 About 7% of people will develop post-traumatic stress disorder at some time in their lives.
-Features of this include re-experiencing the traumatic event (such as through bad dreams, recurring unwanted thoughts or distressing and vivid imagery such as flashbacks).
-Other symptoms include avoiding situations or activities that resemble or remind the person of the incident, feeling irritable or constantly on edge, feeling generally more vulnerable and cutting oneself off from people that we are normally close to.
+Features of PTSD include re-experiencing the traumatic event (such as through bad dreams, recurring distressing thoughts or vivid imagery such as flashbacks).
+Other symptoms include avoiding situations or activities that resemble or remind the person of the incident, feeling irritable or constantly on edge, feeling generally more vulnerable and cutting oneself off from people we were close to.
 Many people with post-traumatic stress disorder experience other conditions such as depression or substance misuse.
-Sometimes, it is difficult for people to see that post-traumatic stress disorder is present, because the person hides their feelings, will not discuss the distressing incident, or because they mask their feelings with alcohol or drugs.
-In this situation their strong feelings of fear, shame or anger may be misunderstood.
+Sometimes, it is difficult for health professionsls to recognise that post-traumatic stress disorder is present, because the person hides their feelings, will not discuss the distressing incident, or because they mask their feelings with alcohol or drugs.
 A Psychiatrist can help to establish what conditions are present and advise on effective treatment as well as things that the person and those close to them can do to help.

 Obsessive Compulsive Disorder/Body Dysmorphic Disorder